The Importance of Drilling Bit Selection

 CS = [a x (1 – Cf + b x Cf )] x E

 The result may then be plotted along with some of the original data.
 From experience, we know what bit types will be required for particular rock strength values.
-Note that the peak values encountered, perhaps, only in thin stringers, can be as important as the overall background values of rock strength.
+The peak values encountered, perhaps, only in thin stringers, can be as important as the background values of rock strength.

 |Very Low Strength||< 4,000 psi gumbo shales soft shales claystone, loose sands|